tenzir/tenzir/web/docs/understand/language/expressions.md

 This makes it easier to search for IP addresses belonging to a specific subnet.
 :::

+### Extractor Predicates

+Similarly, predicates that test for the existance of a field or type can be written tersely as well.
+That is, every predicate `E != nil`, where `E` is a field or type extractor, can also be equivalently written as `E`.
+For example, if the field extractor `id.orig_h` is used as a predicate, it expands to `id.orig_h != nil`.
+The type extractor `:uint64` expands to `:uint64 = nil`.

 ## Values

 Every [type](/docs/understand/data-model/type-system) has a corresponding